lesaint/lesaint.github.io/content/pages/resume_a_la_pragmatic_engineer.md

 [SonarSource](https://www.sonarsource.com/company/about/) ▪ Annecy, France ▪ 2023 - 2024

-Collaborated closely with SonarSource's Machine Learning (ML) scientists, providing integral support to 4 research initiatives, notably through the crafting of cloud-based and scaling solutions tailored to their requirements.
+Collaborated closely with SonarSource's Machine Learning (ML) scientists, providing integral support to 4 research initiatives, notably through the crafting of cloud-based scaling solutions tailored to their requirements.

 **Achievements**

-* Effectively influenced the direction of 2 ML research studies, ensuring alignment with future operationalization constraints on SonarCloud, SonarQube, and SonarLint.
+* Effectively influenced the direction of 2 ML research studies, ensuring alignment with future operationalization constraints on [SonarCloud](https://sonarcloud.io), [SonarQube](https://www.sonarsource.com/products/sonarqube/), and [SonarLint](https://www.sonarsource.com/products/sonarlint/).
 * Coded, in plain Java, the RoBERTA tokenizer and a Linear Regression model, matching precisely the reference implementation in Python (Scikit-learn), to run across all SonarSource products.
 * Designed and implemented with Step Functions the AWS workload running SonarQube code tweaked by ML scientists to produce data to train their model on, scaling EC2 instances to scan up to thousands of projects within 30 minutes, with secured and autonomous control for ML scientists.
 * Performed data analysis, with Jupiter Notebooks with Pandas and Seaborn of the produced data, to assist ML scientists.